-- (3) Maintain an up-to-date Vermont Hazardous Waste Handler Site ID Form and obtain an identification number in accordance with § 7-304; - (4) Comply with the 40 CFR Part 268 Land Disposal Restrictions incorporated by reference through § 7-106 of these regulations; - (5) Comply with the general management standards of § 7-309; - (6) Except for laboratories owned by an eligible academic entity as allowed under subsection (c) of this section, accumulate hazardous waste in accordance with § 7-310; - (7) Comply with the short-term storage area standards of § 7-311; - (8) Comply with the exports of hazardous waste requirements of § 7-705; - (9) Comply with the imports of hazardous waste requirements of § 7-706; - (10) Comply with the exception reporting requirements of § 7-707; - (11) Submit a biennial report in accordance with § 7-708(a); - (12) Comply with the annual generator registration and fee requirements of § 7-708(e);
+- (3) Maintain an up-to-date Hazardous Waste Handler Site Identification Form (EPA Form 8700-12) and obtain an EPA identification number in accordance with § 7-304; - (4) Comply with the 40 CFR Part 268 Land Disposal Restrictions incorporated by reference through § 7-106 of these regulations; - (5) Comply with the annual generator registration and fee requirements of § 7-304(e); - (6) Comply with the generator category determination requirements of § 7-305; - (7) Comply with the general management standards of § 7-309; - (8) Except for laboratories owned by an eligible academic entity as allowed under subsection (c) of this section, accumulate hazardous waste in accordance with § 7-

-- (13) Comply with the recordkeeping requirements of § 7-710; - (14) Maintain a written contingency plan for the facility as described below:

-The written contingency plan for the facility shall be designed to minimize hazards to human health or the environment from fires, explosions, or any unplanned sudden or non-sudden release of hazardous waste constituents to air, soil, ground water, or surface water.
+- (9) Comply with the short-term storage area standards of § 7-311; - (10) Comply with the requirements for Transboundary Movements of Hazardous Waste for Recovery and Disposal (incorporated by reference through § 7-109(b)(5) of these regulations); - (11) Comply with the exception reporting requirements of § 7-707; - (12) Comply with the biennial reporting requirements of §§ 7-708(a) and (c); - (13) Comply with additional reporting, if required, under § 7-709; - (14) Comply with the following preparedness, prevention, and emergency procedure requirements: - (A) A large quantity generator must have a contingency plan for the facility.
+The contingency plan must be designed to minimize hazards to human health or the environment from fires, explosions, or any unplanned sudden or non-sudden release of hazardous waste constituents to air, soil, ground water, or surface water.
 The plan must be carried out immediately whenever there is a fire, explosion or discharge of hazardous waste or hazardous waste constituents which could threaten human health or the environment.

-- (A) The contingency plan must contain: - (i) A description of the actions facility personnel must take to comply with §§ 7-308(b)(14)(A) and 7-308(b)(14)(E) in response to fires, explosions or any unplanned sudden or non-sudden release of hazardous waste or hazardous waste constituents to air, soil, groundwater, or surface water at the facility. - (ii) If the owner or operator has already prepared a Spill Prevention, Control and Countermeasures (SPCC) Plan in accordance with 40 CFR Part 112 or 1510, or some other emergency or contingency plan, the owner or operator need only amend that plan to incorporate hazardous waste management provisions that are sufficient to comply with the requirements in this subchapter. - (iii) Arrangements agreed to by local police departments, fire departments, hospitals, contractors and state and local emergency response teams to coordinate emergency services pursuant to § 7-309(a)(4). - (iv) An up-to-date list of names, addresses, and phone numbers (office, cellular and home) of all persons qualified to act as emergency coordinator.
-Where more than one person is listed, one must be named as primary emergency coordinator and others must be listed in the order in which they will assume responsibility as alternates. - (v) An up-to-date list of all emergency equipment at the facility, including location, physical description of each item listed and a brief outline of its capabilities. - (vi) An evacuation plan including signals to be used to begin evacuation, evacuation routes and alternate evacuation routes. - (B) Copies of the contingency plan and all revisions must be maintained at the facility and submitted to all local police and fire departments, hospitals, and state and local emergency response teams that may be called upon to provide emergency services.
-Documentation verifying that the most recent version of the contingency plan has been submitted to local emergency service providers must be maintained at the facility.
+The contingency plan must contain: - (i) A description of the actions facility personnel must take to comply with §§ 7-308(b)(14)(A) and 7-308(b)(14)(E) in response to fires, explosions or any unplanned sudden or non-sudden release of hazardous waste or hazardous waste constituents to air, soil, groundwater, or surface water at the facility. - (ii) If the generator has already prepared a Spill Prevention, Control and Countermeasures (SPCC) Plan in accordance with 40 CFR Part 112, or some other emergency or contingency plan, the owner or operator need only amend that plan to incorporate hazardous waste management provisions that are sufficient to comply with the requirements in this subchapter.
+The generator may develop one contingency plan that meets all regulatory standards. - Note: EPA recommends that the plan be based on the National Response Team's Integrated Contingency Plan Guidance ("One Plan"). - (iii) Arrangements agreed to with the local police departments, fire department, local hospitals, emergency response contractors, state and local emergency response teams, or, if applicable, the Local Emergency Planning Committee, to coordinate emergency services pursuant to § 7-309(a)(4). - (iv) An up-to-date list of names and emergency telephone numbers of all persons qualified to act as emergency coordinator.
+Where more than one person is listed, one must be named as primary emergency coordinator and others must be listed in the order in which they will assume responsibility as alternates.
+In situations where the generator facility has an emergency coordinator continuously on duty because it operates 24 hours per day, every day of the year, the plan may list the staffed position (e.g., operations manager, shift coordinator, shift operations supervisor) as well as an emergency telephone number that can be guaranteed to be answered at all times.